 There is no doubt that this point of view is on the extreme end of the spectrum, but immigration lawyers have issued a strong word of warning to residents of Canada travelling to the US; if you admit to using marijuana in Canada to a United States border agent, then you run the risk of not being allowed into the US, and you could even be banned for life.
 That said, this week the US has stated that it will not ban Canadians working in the marijuana industry from entering the United States.
 A recent statement from the United States Customs and Border Protection (CBP) indicates that:

 “a Canadian citizen working in or facilitating the proliferation of the legal marijuana industry in Canada, coming to the US for reasons unrelated to the marijuana industry will generally be admissible to the US.”

 The government of Canada has maintained that dialogue with its US counterparts has been productive and stressed that US border agents do not plan on changing their primary inspection questions.
 That said, if US border agents have reason to believe that a visitor from Canada to the US has recently consumed marijuana or related products, then they will, most likely, pursue a more aggressive line of questioning.

 Leading from the front

 The fact that Canada is only the second country after Uruguay in 2013 to legalize marijuana is a testament to the sheer scale of this endeavor from both a legal and social perspective.
-Undoubtedly, certain challenges will exist, particularly in the early stages of the process.
-However, if the benefits are to be believed then Canada has a really opportunity to be an international leader on the provision of safe, secure and legal recreational marijuana.
+Undoubtedly, certain challenges will exist, particularly in the early weeks and months of the legalization process.
+However, if the benefits are to be believed, then Canada has a real opportunity to be an international leader on the provision of safe, secure and legal recreational marijuana.